-Over 70 percent of the land area is mountainous, and most parts of that are
+Over 70 percent of the land is mountainous, and most parts of that are covered with forests.

-There is the mountain range of 3,000 meters class in the center part in the Honshu.
+There is the mountain ranges of 3,000 meters class in the center part in the Honshu.

-So there are a lot of hot springs throughout the country, and more than 3,000 hot spring resorts are set up.
+So there are a lot of hot springs throughout the country.
+More than 3,000 of them have any facility as hot spring resorts.

 So, a lot of valleys, gorges and waterfalls are in the whole country.

 Such nature in Japan creates many popular tourist attractions.